dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

 - Open the ilc.sln solution described above.
 This solution contains the compiler, but also an unrelated project named "repro".
 This repro project is a small Hello World.
 You can place any piece of C# you would like to compile in it.
 Building the project will compile the source code into IL, but also generate a response file that is suitable to pass to the AOT compiler.
 - Make sure you set the solution configuration in VS to the configuration you just built (e.g. x64 Debug).
 - In the ILCompiler project properties, on the Debug tab, set the "Application arguments" to the generated response file.
 This will be a file such as "C:\runtimelab\artifacts\bin\repro\x64\Debug\compile-with-Release-libs.rsp".
 Prefix the path to the file with "@" to indicate this is a response file so that the "Application arguments" field looks like "@some\path\to\file.rsp".
+- For WebAssembly, edit the .rsp file and
 - Build & run ILCompiler using **F5**.
 This will compile the repro project into an `.obj` file.
 You can debug the compiler and set breakpoints in it at this point.
 - The last step is linking the file into an executable so that we can launch the result of the AOT compilation.
 - Open the src\coreclr\tools\aot\ILCompiler\reproNative\reproNative.vcxproj project in Visual Studio.
 This project is configured to pick up the `.obj` file we just compiled and link it with the rest of the runtime.